UsableSecGuy/Capstone-Instafluencer-App/README.md

 ## About the Stack

-There is a full backend (due to time, a frontend will be added at a later date).
+There is a full backend but a frontend was not required for this assignment (frontend may be added later).
 It is designed with some key functional areas:

 ### Backend